Send Data to BigQuery

 -

-Once created, click Run to launch your job.
+Once created, click Run

 In the next article, we will take a closer look at the IMDB data pre-processing stage.
 Stay tuned!